ashra-f/CIS376_Assignment02/README.md

 ## Usage

-Connect to the API using Postman or Insomnia to http://localhost:8080.
+Connect to the API on http://localhost:8080 using Postman or Insomnia.

 ### API Endpoints
 | HTTP Verbs | Endpoints | Action |